Trey Mancini Player Props: Cubs vs. Padres

-The Chicago Cubs and Trey Mancini, who went 0-for-0 last time out, take on Blake Snell and the San Diego Padres at Wrigley Field, Tuesday at 7:40 PM ET.
+On Wednesday, Trey Mancini (on the back of going 1-for-2) and the Chicago Cubs face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 7:40 PM ET.

-In his most recent game he had a hitless performance (0-for-0) against the Dodgers.
+In his most recent game he had a one-hit showing (1-for-2) against the Padres.

 Trey Mancini Game Info & Props vs. the Padres